Position

 Responsibilities:

-• Monitor and control access to the building, ensuring that only authorized individuals enter.
+• Monitor and manage building access, ensuring only authorized individuals enter.

 Qualifications